xinthi/AKARI-Mystic-Club/PR_SUMMARY_ARC_UX_POLISH.md

 # PR Summary: ARC UX + Product Polish

 ## Overview
-This PR implements UX polish for ARC to make it a creator-friendly "signal engine" that competes with KaitoAI / Wallchain-style InfoFi leaderboards.
+This PR implements UX polish for ARC to make it a creator-friendly signal engine for InfoFi leaderboards.

 **Status:** ⚠️ **PARTIAL** - Core naming complete, major UI enhancements in progress